 • People without health insurance

 Climate exposure.
-Neighborhoods at Risk uses national data to calculate the area in each census tract with climate exposure.
-There are four climate exposure variables:
+Neighborhoods at Risk uses national data to calculate the area in each census tract with exposure to different climate-related hazards.
+The climate exposure variables are:

-• Properties with flood risk.
-Values represent the percent of properties affected by a storm resulting in severe flooding (a 1-in-100 year flood event).
+• Flood: Properties at risk.
+The percentage of properties in the tract potentially affected by a storm resulting in severe flooding (a 100-year flood event).
 This type of event has a 26% chance of occurring at least once over the life of a 30-year mortgage.
 Data are from First Street Foundation.

-• Area lacking tree canopy.
+• Heat: No tree canopy.
+The percentage of tract area lacking tree canopy shade.
 Data are based on remotely sensed, 30-meter tree canopy estimates from 2021 via the National Land Cover Dataset, housed by the Multi-Resolution Land Characteristics Consortium.
 For Hawaii estimates from 2016 are used.

-• Area of impervious surface.
+• Heat: Impervious area.
+The percentage of tract area covered by impervious surfaces like roofs, roads, and parking lots.
 Data are based on remotely sensed, 30-meter urban impervious surfaces from 2021 via the National Land Cover Dataset, housed by the Multi-Resolution Land Characteristics Consortium.
 For Hawaii estimates from 2001 are used.

 Climate projections.
 Neighborhoods at Risk uses climate projection data from the Northeast Regional Climate Center’s Applied Climate Information System representing LOCA Scenarios developed for the Fourth National Climate Assessment.
 There are four climate projections variables: